 Local Economic Impacts

-Tenants have direct contact details for our property managers and in addition, can use a work-order system on our corporate website to advise us of specific needs.
+At Regency, it is imperative that our shopping center customers and tenants feel safe, secure, and welcome at our centers.
+Our community monitoring plan ensures that we use many channels for engagement.
+Tenants have a number of channels to contact us: directly with our property managers, or through a work-order system on the tenant portal of our corporate website, to advise us of specific needs.
 Regular tenant surveys are also used to gain further insights into how our centers and engagement can be improved.

 While our efforts to engage and build strong relationships with communities is vitally important, it is even more important that our properties remain safe and secure.
 Should a crisis arise that could affect customer safety or our retailers' operations, Regency utilizes a dedicated Crisis Management team made up of various members from seven different departments.